Design & Technology

 Linking Design Technology with other curriculum areas really brings learning to life.
 We provide exciting projects which allow opportunities for children to develop not only their designing and making skills but also incorporate English, maths, art, computing and science.
 For example, children develop their knowledge and understanding of properties of materials which helps in science, and the practice of measuring accurately helps in maths.
 A new addition to our curriculum, linking DT and outdoor learning is our summer construction projects.
 Our outdoor area will be transformed with miniature structures and play equipment as the children learn how to design, make and evaluate their joining and construction projects.

-Knowledge organisers have are being reviewed and will outline the key concepts and vocabulary that all children should aim to master.
+Knowledge organisers are being reviewed and will outline the key concepts and vocabulary that all children should aim to master.
 A cycle of lessons is created which carefully plan for progression and depth of knowledge over the course of a particular topic.
 Key facts are explained to the pupils during high quality lesson inputs and are reinforced through a combination of revisiting through teaching and exploring and demonstrating in independent work.

-During DT lessons teachers use questioning to assess children’s understanding of what has been taught throughout the lesson and any misconceptions are acknowledged, addressed and explained.
+During DT lessons, teachers use questioning to assess children’s understanding of what has been taught throughout the lesson and any misconceptions are acknowledged, addressed and explained.
 In DT lessons, many cross-curricular links are observed.
 For example: Maths links, during cooking topics, where children are measuring out ingredients, as well as calculating the quantities of different recipes.
 Instructions are often created as part of the ‘design’ phase, which has a direct link to English.
 Science knowledge is practiced when children are creating products that contain electrical components.

 Assessment of children's learning in Design Technology is an ongoing monitoring of children's understanding, knowledge and skills by the class teacher throughout lessons.
 This assessment is then used to make adjustments to support and challenge children.